feltcoop/svelte-mutable-store/README.md

 to opt in or out of immutability at the component level when you want to mutate values, instead of using a whole new store?

-- it adds mental overhead to ensure the option and usage stay synced in each component;
+- it's error-prone and adds mental overhead to ensure the option and usage stay in sync;
-  this is especially challenging because store mutation may be happening in a different module than the component, so you can't reason about components in isolation
-- it's error-prone because there's no compile-time help for detecting mistakes
+  this is especially challenging because store mutation may be happening in a different module than the component, so you can't reason about components in isolation, and there's no compile-time help for detecting mistakes
 - it makes developers context-switch as they move around a codebase because components can behave in two different ways
 - the lack of granularity is less efficient because it applies to the whole component,